sutthamet/Project-Graduation-RMUTP-/README.md

 ## 🎯 About the Project

-Universities often struggle to track equipment across buildings — who borrowed what, where things are located, and when something needs repair. **MOBILE ASSET MANAGEMENT APPLICATION** (Karupan App) solves this by providing a centralized digital system for asset tracking, inspection, and maintenance requests.
+Universities often struggle to track equipment across buildings — who borrowed what, where things are located, and when something needs repair. **MOBILE ASSET MANAGEMENT APPLICATION** solves this by providing a centralized digital system for asset tracking, inspection, and maintenance requests.

 -----